 In short, it’s an amazing alternative located just two blocks from Broadway and close to absolutely everything.
 You get high-end furnishings, a full kitchen with dining area, along with all of the normal amenities like a giant flat screen TVs for streaming, etc.

 The SoBro Guest House is the perfect bet for visitors who will be making a longer trip and want the private space to spread out in the heart of the city.
 Read reviews and book a room here.

 Located across the street from the Music City Center and the SoBro neighborhood, the Westin Nashville is a towering modern, high-rise building with incredible views of the city.
 Nowhere are those views more pronounced than at the beautiful rooftop bar and infinity pool.
 This is the place to relax!

 Rooms have floor-to-ceiling windows and the majority of the rooms have city views of the skyline.
 As an upscale property, the hotel has many suites and club-level rooms which each have special benefits: in-room game tables, whirlpool tubs, or butler/concierge service.
 It has an extensive fitness center as well as an on-site spa.
 As with all Westin’s, the hotel is pet friendly.

 This is a great hotel for business travelers and also those attending events at the Music City Center.
 Read reviews and book a room here.

-The Guild in the Gulch is a great option for guests staying for a longer time or a larger group wanting to stay together within the same property.
+The TownPlace is a great option for guests staying for a longer time and want a little more room.
 Read reviews and book a room here.